kousakarenai/a-quick-of-web-application-model/readme.md

 Other cases tested in project are just variant of these cases, for example, a request with given URL is replaced with div element used in demo case.
 If everything is listed, it can be redundant and hard to read.
+Moreover, every visual structure of test case is shown under the folder test case structure.